CorinnaK/we-watch/README.md

 **Thank You** James, Warren, Aaron, Bo, and Tammy.

 *Controllers > UserController.cs

-- Citation 1 - line 15
+-Citation 1 - line 15
 https://docs.microsoft.com/en-us/aspnet/core/fundamentals/app-state?view=aspnetcore-3.1
 ASP.NET 3.1 set up instructions for creating a session state Used to pass information of whether a user is logged in or not and their userID.